nitindw/Awsome-LLM-Intelligent-systems/README.md

 with traffic surveillance camera system: Detection, localization, and ai networking</a>, a natural step to incorporate language has been through VLMs.
-For example <a href="https://proceedings.mlr.press/v100/roh20a.html">Conditional driving from natural language instructions </a>uses images and language directions to train a driving policy.
-[36] proposes a method for learning vehicle control with human assistance.
+For example <a href="https://proceedings.mlr.press/v100/roh20a.html">Conditional driving from natural language instructions </a>uses images and language directions to train a driving policy. <a href="https://openaccess.thecvf.com/content_CVPR_2020/html/Kim_Advisable_Learning_for_Self-Driving_Vehicles_by_Internalizing_Observation-to-Action_Rules_CVPR_2020_paper.html">Advisable learning for self-driving vehicles by internalizing observation-to-action rules</a> proposes a method for learning vehicle control with human assistance.
 The system learns to summarize its visual observations in natural language, predict an appropriate action response (e.g. “I see a pedestrian crossing, so I stop”), and predict the controls, accordingly.
-Using language to explain the inner workings of the model has also been explored in [37], where user-friendly natural language narrations and reasoning are provided for each decision making step of autonomous vehicular control and action.
+Using language to explain the inner workings of the model has also been explored in
+<a href="https://arxiv.org/abs/2302.00673">Adapt Action-aware driving caption transformer</a>, where user-friendly natural language narrations and reasoning are provided for each decision
+making step of autonomous vehicular control and action.
-In robotics, we have seen efforts fusing language with other modalities.
-Albeit outside of autonomous driving field, the closest work to ours [38] utilizes point clouds with 3D bounding boxes of potential object candidates.
+In robotics, we have seen efforts to fuse language with other modalities.
+Albeit outside of the autonomous driving field, the closest work to ours [38] utilizes point clouds with 3D bounding boxes of potential object candidates.
 It also uses a language utterance referring to a target object in the scene to train a model capable of identifying a target object from a set of potential candidates.
 Recently, the RT-2